The ego-track of Neville Yeadon (continued):

 "I know," smiles Hyala, and switches to English herself: "you're - teasing - each - other."

-But this is my new home, and it's worth the change - provided that I wholeheartedly so choose, and 'make a go' of it being my world.
+But this is my new home, and it's worth the change... provided that I wholeheartedly so choose, and that I 'make a go' of it being my world.

-I better had, because one thing is certain: there's no going back from it.
-At least, I jolly well hope not.
-There isn't much future in being a knifed corpse in a dingy suburb of London.
+I better had, because one thing is certain: there's no going back.
+(At least, I jolly well hope not.
+Not much future in being a knifed corpse in a dingy suburb of London.)

 Lrar Drur whispers, "The cmem."

-My eyes follow their gaze into the middle distance, and I see a... a sort of sequinned cloud oozing between the shrubs and tree-trunks three or four paths away.
-It's a puffing, boiling reddish mist.
-It's studded with fattish sparks that wink as the thing churns along, those sparks wink.
+My eyes follow their gaze into the middle distance.
+I see a... a sort of sequinned cloud, oozing between the shrubs and tree-trunks three or four paths away.
+It's a puffing, boiling reddish mist, studded with fattish sparks.
+As the thing churns along, those sparks wink.
 I do not like the look of it all, whatever it is, and I sense the same reaction from my companions, from their doleful looks, their resigned shivers, their glum shrinking.

-Hyala says quietly, "It's not coming this way."
+Hyala says - to reassure - "It's not coming this way."

-Govavwa in a subdued voice asks, "Do you suppose the Glomb is inside it at this moment?" asks Govavwa.
+Govavwa in a subdued voice asks, "Do you suppose the Glomb is inside it at this moment?"

 "No way to tell."

 Of course, if my immunity from that fear arises simply from the fact that I am too STUPID to share the fear which others feel, then I ought to be more worried than I am, and I suppose that thought does make me a trifle queasy.

 What possible reason can there be for burbling so much during the night?
 And doing it in two languages?
 Why should I be the Rosetta Stone that enables Terran lingo to be deciphered by Uranians?

-Each time I've thought about this so far, I've assumed the answer lies in some sort of defusing mechanism, a process of tension-reduction, to lubricate the impact of one mind upon another.
+Each time I've thought about this so far, I've assumed the answer lies in some process of tension-reduction, to lubricate the impact of one mind and culture upon another.

-Now, though, I try out a different idea.
-It could be a plot by the Snaddy-Galomm.
-The aim might be to turn me into a chute through which to pour knowledge from world to world.
+However, one might put it another way, that the aim of the Snaddy-Galomm might be to turn me into a chute through which to pour knowledge from world to world.

 But why?
 What use is knowledge of English to a Uranian?
 A curiosity, a fad; that's all it can be.

-So, back to the main explanation: the noctural babble is my stabilization deal.
-It also has the merit, that in addition to ensuring my own equilibrium it brightens the lives of my fellow-citizens with a cute new hobby.
+So, back to the main explanation: the noctural babble is a stabilization deal - with the extra spin-off, that it brightens the lives of my fellow-citizens with a cute new hobby.

-Whereas what you wanted was... what?
+Whereas what you had hoped for was... what?
 Some powerful gimmick from Earth?
 Perhaps, a dramatic new Terran viewpoint to provide inspirational leadership against the Glomb?
 And the shrunken hope may still glimmer, that some time I may take control and worthily fill the Daon's boots.

 Perhaps, perhaps... (my thoughts whizz on, hunting out any principles that tend towards security) but I'm not in any hurry to assume command of my native self before my conscious mind has properly 'learned the ropes' of Uranian society.

-The natural way is the long apprenticeship.
-I'll only become Noad when Barlayn Lamiroth dies, and that day is likely to be a long way off.
+The natural way for me is a long apprenticeship.
+After all, I'll only become Noad when Barlayn Lamiroth dies, and that day is likely to be a long way off.